SMK121/Containerisation-Docker-kubernetes/README.md

 Docker will:

 1. Pull the image from Docker Hub
-2. Create a container
+2. Create a Docker container
 3. Start the Nginx web server
-4. Display the custom webpage
+4. Display the custom Matrix webpage

 ---